 Thanks to dynamic coding, developing with Flutter is fast and convenient.
-Especially, if you want to launch your app on several platforms, Flutter might make a good match for you with its cross-platform compatibility.
+Especially, if you want to launch your app on several platforms, Flutter might make a good match for you with its compatibility.
 Thus, your software will look native on any device.

-Flutter stands out with its layout structure that mostly resembles native approaches in platform UI development.
+Flutter SDK stands out with its layout structure that mostly resembles native approaches in platform UI development.
 It also does not inherit its roots from the web (and therefore markup languages) and turns all objects into widgets.
-Layout approaches are quite intuitive and familiar to those who came from native mobile development and desktop one.
+Layout approaches are quite intuitive and familiar to those who came from native mobile app development and desktop one.

 To grasp an idea of how Flutter operates, it is better to compare this SDK to other cross-platform technologies.
 The majority of cross-platform tools use the same building blocks as iOS or Android but they apply a bridge to communicate with native modules.

 Due to reduced development time, you can save up your budget and invest in strategically important areas, such as marketing.
 Flutter is on the rise now, which means many software engineers are considering the possibility of migrating to more promising technologies.
 Therefore, finding a skilled Flutter developer should not be a problem.
-Besides, transition to Flutter is quite straightforward for developers who have experience in iOS and Android development.
+Besides, transition to Flutter is quite straightforward for developers who have experience in iOS and Android app development.

 Apart from that, there are many software development vendors out there ready to provide you with the team of Flutter developers.
 So, if you’re looking for a complex and cost-effective solution, that might be a good option to consider.